In the end of the day, the Python interpreter is C++ software

 return f(args)

-package (pt.
-4)Ad-hoc factory method is provided for building Record
+jcsv package (pt.
+4)Ad-hoc factory method is provided for building Record instances:

 # jcsv/__init__.py